thierryseegers/Commentator/README.md

 I still don't have a perfect answer but here's a different approach: "Do your comments tell a story?"
 If we were to strip your source file of all its code and retain only the comments, could we read what's left and still understand what is going on?
-Of course, we wouldn't exactly expect a coherent story but I think it's a avenue worth exploring.
+Of course, we wouldn't exactly expect a coherent story but I think it's an avenue worth exploring.

 OK, so how *do* you strip a source file of its code?
 You could use your imagination... or you could use software.
 Enter `commentator`.